 (Source: WordPress Codex)

-Using profile images has now become standard across the web on social media sites like Facebook, Twitter, LinkedIn, online forums and other web properties …
+Using profile images has now become the standard across the web on social web sites like Facebook, Twitter, LinkedIn, online directories and other web properties …

-(Avatars are now used all over the web)
+(Avatars are now used across all user sites on the web)

-If you read other blogs, you will see that WordPress sometimes also displays avatar pics (e.g. when users post comments or engage in online discussions) …
+If you read blogs, you will see that WordPress also displays avatar pictures (e.g. when users post comments or engage in online discussions) …

-You may be wondering why some blog posts and comments show photos or images in some blog entries and others don’t, or perhaps you’ve left a comment on someone else’s blog and wondered why your profile image appeared all greyed out …
+You may have wondered why some users get to display their avatars next to blog posts and discussions and some don’t, or perhaps you’ve left a comment on someone else’s blog and wondered why your profile image appeared all greyed out …

 WordPress uses a specific type of avatar called a Gravatar …

-Gravatars allow you to have one avatar used across the web.
+Gravatars allow web users to have one avatar used across the entire web.
 Avatars are usually an image that the user will create themselves.
 Unlike standard avatars, Gravatars follow you around the web and automatically appear whenever you post a comment on a WordPress site.

-Gravatar was acquired in 2007 by Automattic, the company behind WordPress.com.
-As a result, Gravatars are now integrated into WordPress and millions of avatar images are served billions of times per day across the web.
-Gravatars are also supported on many web technology platforms.
+Gravatar was acquired in 2007 by Automattic, the company behind WordPress.
+As a result, Gravatars are now integrated into every WordPress site and millions of avatar images are served billions of times per day across the web.
+Gravatars are also used by a growing number of WordPress users supported on many web technology platforms.

-Once registered with Gravatar, the service matches your WordPress profile information to the email associated with your account and displays your custom gravatar image next to your post discussions, articles and (optionally) elsewhere on the WordPress site …
+Once your Gravatar account is set up, the service matches your WordPress profile information to the email registered in your account and displays your custom gravatar image next to your post discussions, articles and (optionally) elsewhere on the WordPress site …

-If a visitor does not have a Gravatar account set up, the default avatar set by the WP site administrator will display next to their name (we explain this further below).
+If a visitor has not set up their Gravatar account, the default avatar set by the site admin will appear next to their blog entries (we explain this further below).

-Typically, most images use a default avatar (generally called the “Mystery Man”) …
+Typically, the default avatar most commonly used is called the “Mystery Man” …

-If you don’t want your WordPress entries to be associated with a generated icon, then set up your own gravatar.
+If you don’t want your entries to be associated with a default icon, then set up your own gravatar.

 Benefits Of Using Gravatars

-Instead of creating different avatars for every new site you register an account with, gravatars allow you to have the same avatar display on all of the sites that you visit.
+Instead of having one avatar display on a forum that you frequently visit and another avatar display on a blog that you are a registered member of, gravatars allow you to have the same avatar display on all of the sites that you visit.

 Enabling gravatars on your WordPress site also simplifies the process for everyone involved: